funfair-tech/CarbonLayer/examples/carbonCompute/README.md

 * Configure [CarbonCompute](examples/carbonCompute/CarbonCompute.sol) to reference the lambda and parse the response.
 * Deploy the [CarbonCompute](examples/carbonCompute/CarbonCompute.sol) contract
 * Follow the [Managing CL Functions Subscriptions guide](https://docs.chain.link/chainlink-functions/resources/subscriptions#create-a-subscriptio) and make a note of your subscription id.
-* Add the address as a comsumer of your [Chainlink Functions](https://functions.chain.link/) subscription.
+* Add the address as a consumer of your [Chainlink Functions](https://functions.chain.link/) subscription.
 * Configure the CarbonLayer renewable energy threshold for your use case using setTreshold, eg. `setTreshold(600)` sets a requirement for a 60% renewable energy source.
-* Configure the standard and reduced fees using setFees, eg. `setFees(2000000000000000, 1000000000000000)` sets a fee of 0.002 ETH and a reduced fee of 0.001 ETH.
+* Configure the standard and reduced fees using setFees, e.g. `setFees(2000000000000000, 1000000000000000)` sets a fee of 0.002 ETH and a reduced fee of 0.001 ETH.